Accelerated Christian Education: Educational outcomes

 In 2017, research into the International Certificate of Christian Education, the school-leaving qualification provided by ACE in the UK, claimed that it failed to prepare students for university level education.
 Professor Michael Reiss of University of London stated "My particular problem with ACE is the awful nature of the curriculum they provide to their students."
-The study by Scaramanga and Reiss states that the curriculum fails students as it is heavily based around memorizing information rather than analyzing and understanding it.
+Studies by Scaramanga and Reiss state that the curriculum fails students as it is heavily based around memorizing information rather than analyzing and understanding it.
+This rote-learning emphasis fails to support "development of science skills, the powers of critical thought, and basic scientific literacy and numeracy".
+The ACE curriculum, across multiple versions, continues to put students at a ‘cognitive and conceptual disadvantage.’

 Having researched comparative performance on the American College Test between public school students from one school and ACE students from another private school in the same geographic area, one college student wrote in her thesis in 2005 that "a significant difference was found between the public school graduates' scores and the ACE graduates' scores in all areas of the ACT (English, Math, Reading, and Composite Score), except the area of Science Reasoning.
 Overall, the ACT scores of the ACE graduates were consistently lower than those of the public school students."
 The author also noted that "the current study did not account for variables such as socioeconomic status, ethnicity, gender, or parent's level of education.
 These variables may impact ACT scores and therefore need to be considered in future research," nor was demographic information of the public school used for comparison.
 Furthermore, the sample size of graduates from ACE was disproportionately small in this analysis.

 In April 2019, the University of South Africa warned that applicants who completed their Grade 12 or equivalent using the ACE (Accelerated Christian Education) School of Tomorrow curriculum may not meet the admission criteria.